valansai/nymshare/README.md

 ```

 ### Specifying Gateways
-You can configure NymShare to use specific gateways by including the --serving-gateway and/or --download-gateway flags:
+You can configure NymShare to use specific gateways by including the `--serving-gateway` and/or `--download-gateway` flags

 ``` bash